MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.AirSpace.AirSpaceLocalBlocklistInfo

 Details on the user's video card driver that has caused multiple recent crashes of Office applications.
-Office will not use this video card in this Office session (using software rendering instead) until the driver is updated.
+Office won't use this video card in this Office session (using software rendering instead) until the driver is updated.
 Informs Microsoft of video card drivers that are causing problems in Office so trends can be identified and the user of impact of such drivers can be analyzed.
 Tell Microsoft how many users are in this suboptimal state.

 The following fields are collected: